 Are you looking for something fun to do on July 4?
-Pack up your car and kids and head up to Park City for a weekend full of fun.
+Pack up your car and kids and head up to Utah and enjoy a Park City 4th of July weekend full of fun.

 Sit back, relax, and enjoy a live concert in the cool mountain air.
 Take in the excitement of Park City’s Fourth of July parade along historic Main Street.
 But that’s not all.
 You can join in on a 5K run, watch Rugby, see the rodeo, and eat a pancake breakfast.

 Breakfast begins at 7:00 a.m. on Friday, July 4 in the City Park.
 The cost is $7.00 for adults and $5.00 for children.

 Maybe you’ll need to save breakfast until later, as the 5K run begins at Cole Sport at 8:00 a.m. sharp, and you should pre-register for the race by 5:00 p.m. on Thursday, July 3.